 This sounds obvious, but you need your bathroom fittings to contribute towards the traditional feel, rather than fight with it.
 Go for gentle curves on vanity units, panel effects on cupboards, sinks with pedestals, crosshead taps, and old-fashioned radiators.

 Traditional bathrooms don’t have to be all matching when it comes to the furniture – and if it’s a shabby-chic look you’re after, the more mis-matched the better.
 Adding things like old pine cupboards, reclaimed chairs and quirky accessories will add real character to the room, while also doing a great job on storage.

 Add a freestanding bath

 Picture a traditional bathroom, and chances are there’s a freestanding bath in there.
-A freestanding bath from Bathroom Luxuries is a fantastic focal point for a traditional bathroom style, and can really help you to create a sense of luxury and retreat.
+A freestanding bath is a fantastic focal point for a traditional bathroom style, and can really help you to create a sense of luxury and retreat.
 You can even go for a bold colour on the outside for extra impact, or add a curved metal shower curtain rail for an extra nod to the traditional look.

 Go for bold pattern on the walls

 Wallpaper may not be your first thought for a room that experiences a lot of humidity, but as long as you choose a paper that is suited to bathrooms, you can make it work.
 Traditional patterns and designs will make a dramatic statement and really help you nail the overall theme – and botanical patterns work particularly well in a bathroom.
 You can combine wallpaper with panelling to tone down the impact in smaller spaces.